 Cities were built before motoring came into the occasion.
 Therefore, city streets can be pretty narrow and parking is limited.
 It can get confusing if you are not familiar with the place.
 Most of my guests from overseas are glad when they don't have to drive.
 To avoid city driving, use the so-called P&R (Park and Ride) - parking with access to public transportation at the city's periphery.

 Overall, road conditions are excellent, and Switzerland is amongst the countries with the least accidents.
 But driving in the Alps can be quite challenging.
 It's pretty much going up and down and around corners all the time.
 Stretches of roads can be one way and not all roads are paved in an alpine setting.
 53% of accidents occur on secondary roads.
-You might want to think twice before driving in Switzerland.
+You might want to think twice before driving in Switzerland, and instead take advantage of the excellent public transport system.

 On the other hand, driving in the Alps adds a tad of excitement to the occasion.
 A road trip through the Swiss Alps could be that place to enjoy a ride in a sports car or flick up passes on a motorbike.
 After all, what good is a Porsche or a Moto Guzzi on flat land?